Moin-Sikder/Moin-Projects/README.md

-# 🏦 Welcome to Moin's Portfolio!
+# Welcome!

 ---

+Hello👋 I'm Moin!

-I'm Moin, and this space is dedicated to showcasing a selection of my work across several key domains:
+This space is dedicated to showcasing a selection of my work across several key domains:

 * **Banking & Finance** 💰
 * **Corporate Strategy & Analysis** 📊